lunarc/lunarc_docs/docs/MATLAB.md

 * RequireExclusiveNodes
 * Reservation
 * UseGpu

+Please note that as of version 2017a the suntax for setting the ClusterInfo parameters have changed.
+These are now properties of a parcluster object instead of methods in the ClusterInfo object.

+        configCluster

+		% Set ProjectName and WallTime before submitting jobs to AURORA c = parcluster;
+		c.AdditionalProperties.ProjectName = 'project-name';
+		c.AdditionalProperties.WallTime = '01:00:00';
+		c.saveProfile

+In the above example c is a parcluster object to which all properties are set accordingly.

 To see the values of the current configuration options, call the state method.
 To clear a value, assign the property an empty value (‘’, [], or false), or call the clear method to clear all values.